Quick answers to the most common questions about surgical menopause. Click any question to expand the answer — and follow the links for more detail.

 Yes.
 The sudden drop in hormones can lead to mood swings, anxiety, depression, and cognitive difficulties such as brain fog.
 These changes can feel overwhelming, especially without support.
 Women with a history of hormone sensitivity, PMS/PMDD, or mental health conditions may be more vulnerable to new or worsening symptoms.
 It’s important to reach out for support – you’re not alone, and help is available.

-What happens when both ovaries are removed after menopause or in perimenopause??
+What happens when both ovaries are removed after menopause or in perimenopause?

 Even after menopause, the ovaries continue to produce small amounts of hormones – especially testosterone and estrogen – that support bone, heart, brain, and skin health.
 When both ovaries are removed, residual hormone production stops completely.
 This can lead to: